ehlowr0ld/hmr/README.md

 uvx hmr path/to/your/entry-file.py
 ```

-Note that hmr is not well-tested yet.
-Simple modules should work fine, but frameworks like ASGI servers or pytest may work better with especial integration.
+Please note that hmr is still in early development.
+While it works well with simple modules, frameworks like ASGI servers or pytest may require specific integration methods.

 https://github.com/user-attachments/assets/fb247649-193d-4eed-b778-05b02d47c3f6

 ## Motivation